miguelkantor/cv_project/README.md

 # cv_project
-Exploration of writing CVs with LaTex and autgoting adjustments
+Exploration of writing CVs with LaTex and automated adjustments